DrMaple/IronMONPatchEditor/README.md

 Allows you to make edits to the existing Intro Patches for Emerald and Fire Red

 Requires an Intro Patch to already be applied to your ROM for this program to work.
+This currently does not work with my [Faster Fire Red](https://github.com/DrMaple/Faster-Fire-Red) patch

 [Faster Emerald](https://github.com/DrMaple/Faster-Emerald)
 [Fire Red by DrSeil](https://github.com/DrSeil/FireRed-Intro-Patch/releases/latest)